 Host an online event or turn your physical event into an online event with an “Attendance URL” as your venue.
-The URL must be a link and is immediately sent to ticket buyers upon purchase of any number of tickets.
-You may want to simply enter the name of the streaming service you plan to use for the event, or perhaps a webpage with further instructions.
+The URL must be a link which will then be sent in the ticket confirmation email to ticket buyers upon purchase of any number of tickets.

 Make Your Event Online